 On making contact with Liston Family Law, you will be invited to schedule a face to face meeting or video consultation call through Zoom to discuss your matter.
-This meeting usually takes approximately 30-45 minutes, during which we will take your details and discuss the background to your current situation and the possible ways to resolve it.
+This meeting usually takes approximately 45 minutes to one hour, during which we will take your details and discuss the background to your current situation and the possible ways to resolve it.

 Please feel free bring a relative or friend to this meeting if this would make you feel more comfortable discussing your situation.